brucezztong/Custom-Blocks-Pack/Documentation/Manual.md

 * cbpLandMineHubcap10RandomHelper
 * cbpLandMineAirFilter50RandomHelper
 * cbpLandMineAirFilter10RandomHelper

+### Movie Poster Helpers
+*cbpMoviePosterRandomHelper* - Shows one of the TFP movie posters with an equal chance for any poster.

+*cbpMoviePosterTheaterRandomHelper* - Shows one of the TFP movie posters, but this is the theater version of the posters.

 ### Shipping Crate Helpers
 *cbpShamwayShippingCrateHelper* - This is a series of helpers, where the